Johanna Joyce: Research and career

-Joyce was made an assistant professor at the Weill Cornell Graduate School of Medical Sciences in 2005.
+Joyce was appointed as an assistant professor at the Weill Cornell Graduate School of Medical Sciences in 2005.
 At MSKCC she primarily investigated the functions of tumor-associated macrophages.
 She spent her time outside the lab teaching, including at City University and New York University.
 She was promoted to associate professor in 2010, and full professor in 2014.
-She moved to the University of Lausanne in 2016 and became a professor of oncology at Ludwig Cancer Research and the inaugural executive director of the Agora Cancer Research Centre.
+She moved to the University of Lausanne in 2016 where she became a professor of oncology, as well as a Member of the Ludwig Institute for Cancer Research.
+She later served as the inaugural executive director of the Agora Cancer Research Center in Lausanne.

-Joyce's research considers the tumour microenvironment and the influence of non-cancerous immune and stromal cells.
+Joyce's research considers the tumor microenvironment and the influence of non-cancerous immune and stromal cells.
 Joyce combines intravital microscopy with molecular MRI to look inside the brain.
-She has shown that cancer cells send regulatory signals to normal tissue cells which endows them with tumor-promoting functions, and that this can enhance tumour malignancy.
-She uses this insight to develop new therapies that are targeted toward the tumour microenvironment.
+She has shown that cancer cells send regulatory signals to normal tissue cells which endows them with tumor-promoting functions, and that this can enhance tumor malignancy.
+She uses this insight to develop new therapies that are targeted toward the tumor microenvironment.
 For example, her research showed that targeting macrophages that promoted cancer (tumor-associated macrophages) with an inhibitor of the CSF-1 receptor did not deplete the macrophages, but changed their function, making them cancer fighters.
 She looked at how tumor-associated macrophages are impacted by radiotherapy, showing this it could drive therapy resistance and trigger glioma growth.

-Joyce has studied the complex microenvironment of brain tumours, including functional studies of preclinical models.
+Joyce has studied the complex microenvironment of brain tumors, including functional studies of preclinical models.
 She has studied the role of extra-intestinal microbiota in brain metastasis, and how bacterial depletion impacts brain metastasis.
 Her research has revealed the phenotypes of many immune cells in the brain, and other organs, as well as endothelial and mural cells in tumour vasculature.